 We began the day at the Copenhagen Zoo alongside Frederiksberg Gardens.
 It’s like any other zoo with a variety of animals like kangaroos, lions, giraffes, elephants, monkeys, and tigers.
 I’m not a fan of zoos but this one’s not your typical zoo.
 You and kids will be smiling all the way, believe me.

 Kids loved the experience because of proximity to the animals I mean at some places they could actually go over the animal cages.
 Polar bear exhibit stands out.
 Kids can easily spend their whole day here.
 It costs 100 DKK for a child and 180 DKK for an adult.
 Check the opening hours and other details here.

 Frederiksberg is a favorite picnic spot for Copenhageners.
 If you are visiting in summer, take a boat tour operated by Svendsen’s Boat Service (Svendsens Bådfart) that takes you through Frederiksberg Palace atop the hill, beautiful bridges, and the Chinese pavilion.

 We admired the palace from outside while kids ran around its extensive garden.
 If you want to visit the palace, join the guided tours at Frederiksberg Palace that takes place on last Saturday of each month at 11 am and 1 pm, except in July and December.
 The entrance fee is 100 DKK for an adult.
-Visit the castle’s official website for more details.
+Visit the Frederiksberg Palace’s official website for more details.

 Just across the Frederiksberg Palace, The Cisterns is the former water reservoir under Søndermarken park.
 Once the source of drinking water to Copenhagen, it’s now a part of Frederiksberg Museums.
-We walked in because the entry was free with Copenhagen Card but came out as soon as kids became restless.
+We walked in because the entry was free with the Copenhagen Card but came out as soon as kids became restless.
 It can be easily skipped with kids.